Graciela Limón

-Limón has written critical work on Mexican, Latin American and Caribbean literature.
-She now concentrates her writing efforts on creative fiction that is germane to her areas of interest: feminism, social justice and cultural identity.
+Limón wrote critical work on Mexican, Latin American and Caribbean literature.
+She later concentrated her writing efforts on creative fiction that is germane to her areas of interest: feminism, social justice and cultural identity.

 Her body of work includes In Search of Bernabé, which won The Before Columbus Foundation American Book Award (1994).
 Limón also published The Memories of Ana Calderón (1994), Song of the Hummingbird (1996) and The Day of the Moon (1999).
 Erased Faces, which was awarded the 2002 Gustavus Myers Book Award, was published in 2001; Left Alive was released in 2005; The River Flows North in 2009, and The Madness of Mamá Carlota in 2012.
-Her latest book is The Intriguing Life of Ximena Godoy, published by Cafe con Leche Books.
+Her last book was The Intriguing Life of Ximena Godoy, published by Cafe con Leche Books.